Yu Darvish, Starting Pitcher

 Birthplace: Habikimo, Japan

-Yu Darvish, starting pitcher for the Texas Rangers, was a top player in Japan from 2005 through 2011.
+Yu Darvish, starting pitcher for the Los Angeles Dodgers, was a top player in Japan from 2005 through 2011.
 He started playing baseball as a child and he was already an accomplished player by the time he was in junior high school.
 He was a star player in high school and was wanted by US teams but he opted to play in Japan.

 As a pitcher in Japan, Darvish won many awards, including the 2006 Asia Series MVP.
 He was the Pacific League's MVP in 2007 and 2009 and he won Gold Gloves in 2007 and 2008.
 He led the league in ERA in 2009 and 2010 and in strikeouts in 2007, 2010, and 2011.

 In January, 2012, Darvish signed a six-year, $60 million contract with the Texas Rangers.
 In his first season with the team, he had a 16-9 win-loss record, 221 strikeouts to 89 walks, and a 3.90 ERA.
 He led the American League in strikeouts in 2013 with 277.
 He finished the season with a 13-9 record and a 2.83 ERA.
 In 2014, he had a 10-7 record, 182 strikeouts to 49 walks, and a 3.06 ERA in 144.1 innings in 22 games.

 In March, 2015, it was decided that Darvish would have Tommy John surgery.
 As a result, he missed the entire 2015 season.